rubenerd/rubenerd.com/content/post/2016/small-good-camera-for-2016.markdown

 My beloved NIKKOR stopped making pancakes after 2005, but there are still plenty selling their 50mm f1.8 for a few hundred dollars.
 It's incredible you can get an f1.8 pancake in the first place, though for my subject matter I far prefer 24 or 35mm on APS-C sized-sensors.

 ### Pentax Pancakes

 I've kind of had a soft spot for Pentax cameras, and almost went with one back in the day before settling on Nikon so I could share my old man's lenses.
 Pentax make some interesting pancakes, including a 40mm f2.8 which autofocuses on all their contemporary DSLRs (take that, Nikon!).

 If I were to get one of their cute KS-2 SLRs in white, or a K-70 with its crazy-high ISO, I could get a pancake lens and upgrade my kit all at once.
 Photos online show the pancake barely protruding further than the flash mount, so it would be big but much flatter than my current D60+35mm combo, but allow me to get some more glass for macro and distrance photography when I wanted.

-James Lin on Amazon showed what this would look like:

 ### FujiFilm X100T